incrl/portfolio/README.md

 ## David's Photoshop

 This is a program that I made for fun to combine many different projects I have done throughout the years into one interface.
 It includes algorithms such as seam carving, perspective warping using homography, and style transfer using deep neural networks in an easy-to-use GUI.
 It is all built in Python's native TKinter code.
+Also, almost all the functions are vectorized and are implemented without using OpenCV (although plenty of Numpy was used).

 ![David's Photoshop](https://github.com/incrl/portfolio/blob/master/David's%20Photoshop/Visualization.gif)